Emotional Intelligence Short Course

 *When calculated into a ratio of IQ, technical ability and EQ as the ingredients of superb individual performance, researchers found that having high EQ proved to be more than twice as important as the other two for jobs at all levels.

 *Higher EQ within team & management circles means higher EQ throughout the organization.
-This Emotional Intelligence Short Course can help!
+This Emotional Intelligence Short Course is designed to help!

 Lay the groundwork, definitions